SuperBox64/AsteroidZ/README.md

 # AsteroidZ 5K 2025
- WideScreen verison of AsteroidZ made with SpriteKit for macOS and Cursor AI
+ WideScreen verson of AsteroidZ made with SpriteKit for macOS and Cursor AI